Beloved Grandmother Dead, Family Left With Nothing As Massive Fire Collapses NJ Home

 “Everybody knew her,” he said.
 “She had so many relatives in the community because they’re all connected through her heritage.
 The Tokles were a ‘name brand’ in Lake Telemark.”

-Meanwhile, more than $16,500 had been raised on GoFundMe in less than 24 hours for the family’s recovery funds.
+Meanwhile, nearly $20,000 had been raised on GoFundMe in less than 24 hours for the family’s recovery funds.

 “The whole family is at a complete loss for words and grief-stricken to say the least,” reads the fundraiser, launched by Ted Potter, husband of Lynch’s sister, Emily.